 While it may not be possible to forego flying altogether, you can choose specific flight options to reduce your impact:

-- Take-offs and landings are what hurt the environment most, so choosing a non-stop flight is better for the environment (and your patience!).
+- Take-offs and landings are what hurt the environment most, so if you can get one, choosing a non-stop flight is better for the environment (and your patience!).

 - Choose to fly economy, as more people per plane means fewer emissions per person.